Measuring the Depth of LLM Unlearning via Activation Patching

 Method-level Results

-This section evaluates 152 models (8 methods × varying hyperparameters × 2 epochs + full + retain) across three axes.
+We evaluate 152 models (8 methods × varying hyperparameters × 2 epochs + full + retain) across three axes.
 All unlearned model checkpoints are from the Open-Unlearning framework.

 Memorization: How much target knowledge was forgotten. (↑ higher = more forgotten)